• Home

 Note for Frederick and Montgomery properties in Maryland, south of Doubs - the project will result in there being 3 - 500kV and 2 - 230 lines in the ROW:

 At the request of Loudoun County, PJM moved a portion of the transmission line farther out into northern western Loudoun County and into Maryland.
-The Alternate MARL Route was approved by PJM in August of 2024, this route crosses 15 miles of far Western Loudoun along the Potomac River crosses the Potomac River into Maryland and runs through Frederick and Montgomery counties in Maryland before crossing the Potomac River back into Loudoun County near Ashburn.
-This added $167M in cost, pushed the in-service date to 2032 and added the additional segments First Energy is to build through Frederick County and Montgomery County, Maryland
+The Alternate MARL Route was approved by PJM in August of 2024, this route crosses 11 miles of Northwestern Loudoun along the Potomac River crosses the Potomac River into Maryland and runs through Frederick and Montgomery counties in Maryland before crossing the Potomac River back into Eastern Loudoun County near Ashburn, home to Data Center Alley.
+This added $167M in cost (20% increase) , pushed the in-service date to 2032 and added the additional segments First Energy is to build through Frederick County and Montgomery County, Maryland

 What You Can Do

-If your property is impacted, get ready to intervene at the state coorporation commission / public utilitity commission in your state.
-See our state specific pages for links to the applicable state entity in your state.
-You do NOT need a lawyer you can intervene "pro se" and represent yourself!
+If your property is impacted, see Virginia, West Virginia, Maryland or Pennsylvania for links to the applicable state processes and procedures in your state as well as opposition groups.
+You do NOT need a lawyer you can intervene "pro se" and represent yourself

 Pennsylvania :